Walstonburg, North Carolina: Education

-The town is served by the Greene County Public School system, with five schools located in nearby Snow Hill.
+The town is served by the Greene County Schools system, with five schools located in nearby Snow Hill.

 Transportation

 The closest airport to Walstonburg is Pitt-Greenville Airport with service to Charlotte Douglas International Airport, although most residents use Raleigh-Durham International Airport for domestic and international travel.

 Highways that run through the area include NC 121 and NC 91.
 The closest interstate is I-95, located 17 mi to the west in Wilson.